chibisnorlax/acnhfaq/index.md

 | 5                                | 15%                        |
 | 6+                               | 20%                        |

 Meaning for every day starting the 6th day after your last campsite visitor, there is a 20% chance another campsite visitor will appear.
 Note that campsite visitors are not date-based, so time traveling to a date that you previously had a camper will not work to spawn another one.
+For more information on campsite see [here](https://docs.google.com/document/d/1c8rsKWWtwsOo_JOxwO-lVRx2MUhc-bcdZg1mhXgtRPg/edit).

 ### What are the villager personalities?
 There are 8 villager personalities.